codewith-Ansh/my-JS-Preparation/README.md

 **05_Iterations/**
 - 01_forLoop.js – for loop, nested for loop, array in loop
 - 02_while_doWhile.js – while loop, array in while loop, do while loop
+- 03_for_of.js – for-of loop basics, it's applications for Map object

 ## Notes